Spain is shut down: Malaga

 Two commercial sites we visited attest to the once-glory of Seville commercially.
 The Tower of Gold was one of the Muslim wall towers.
 It guarded the river and had a chain that blocked passage of enemies’ ships and charged (probably gold) for passage by friends, at least until Fernando III sailed in and broke through the chain, capturing the city.
 The Tower is still there.

 The other commercial site was the remains of an Iberia-American fair in 1929, ten years in the planning, that brought commercial exhibits and buildings from the former Spanish (and Portuguese) colonies in the New World.
-Many of them are still used by the countries that built them (the US consulate is in the US building, for example), but many of them are government buildings or university buildings.
+Many of them are still used by the countries that built them (the US consulate is in the US building, for example), but many of them are now government buildings or university buildings.
 The broad boulevards and parks remain as well.
 A similar fair in 1992, commemorating 500 years of Columbus’ expeditions, however, was more evanescent.
 The empty site allowed the local government to authorize a skyscraper because it was outside the central business district, where no building could be higher than the bell tower of the Cathedral.

 With a little more time, the one stop I would like to have made was at the Archeology Museum.
 While our guide wanted to reduce Seville to the three religions, there were at least two more periods I’d have liked to know more about.
-This was a Roman city for 500 years (or there was one nearby), and two emperors—Trajan and Adrian—were born here, and the Visigoths swept in too, and our guide noted that the locals welcomed the Muslims in 711 in preference to the Muslims.
+This was a Roman city for 500 years (or there was one nearby), and two emperors—Trajan and Hadrian—were born here, and the Visigoths swept in too, and our guide noted that the locals welcomed the Muslims in 711 in preference to the Christians.
 That might have made an interesting visit.

 However, when we emerged, our guide told us that the Alhambra was closed tomorrow, that all museums were closed.
 I knew it was time to go home.
 We were lucky to have had an agent, who got us home before the curtain fell on travel in Europe.